tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Flow.md

 One very powerful capability the Flow visualization supports is the ability to mix and match the dimensions being used.

-7. Drag the “webPagename" dimension and drop it to the left of the “Call Reason" values on the left side of the visualization when you get the blue "Add" box.
+7. Drag the “webPagename" dimension and drop it to the left of the “callSelectedReason" values on the left side of the visualization when you get the blue "Add" box.
 The result is a view into the top pages customers interact with prior to a call, broken out by call type:

 <kbd><img src="./images/CJA-flow-callreason-pagename.png"  /></kbd>